AIyed01/DoxariaDS7/README.md

 **3) Modeling** 🤖
 - Train AI models for handwriting recognition and text extraction.
-- Implement NLP techniques for better accuracy.
+- Implement AI techniques for better accuracy.

 **4) Deployment** 🚀
 - Integrate the solution into a user-friendly platform.